-- 1 cup ground up dark chocolate chips (buy chocolate chips, grind them in blender of food processor)
+- 1 cup ground up dark chocolate chips (buy chocolate chips, grind them in a blender or food processor)

-- 1/3 cup brown sugar truvia (you may also use coconut palm sugar or brown sugar, up to 1/2 cup)
+- 1/3 cup brown sugar truvia (you may also use 2/3 cup coconut palm sugar or Swerve)

 - 1/3 cup coconut oil (or olive oil)